Jacky161/magpieCTF-2025-Writeups/Forensics/deed-of-desperation/README.md

 ![flag.txt properties](img/NanaZip_flagTXT_Properties.png)

 We can see the file was compressed with the ZipCrypto encryption method and compressed using the Store method.
 ZipCrypto is an old zip encryption algorithm that can be vulnerable to plaintext attacks.
-As long as we know at least 11 bytes of the plaintext in that file, we can try to crack the keys!
-Store means the file was not compressed which is a requirement for this kind of attack.
+As long as we know at least 11 bytes of the plaintext in that file and the file wasn't compressed (i.e. Store method was used) we can try to crack the keys!

 Since we'd imagine this file should contain the flag, we know that it should start with ```magpieCTF{```.
 You might notice though that this isn't quite enough yet as this is only 10 bytes.
 However, we also know that the last character of the file most likely is a ```}``` which gives us 11 bytes.
 We can eek out another byte by knowing that most Linux text editors will always terminate a textfile with an extra newline character at the end of the file.
 Windows editors like notepad don't do this.
 So we have 12 bytes total.
 Perfect.